Kusha Las Payas

-"Kusha Las Payas" (/es/) is a song performed by the Andalusian-Spanish pop group Las Ketchup.
+"Kusha Las Payas" (Note: 'Listen [to] the non-gypsies': kusha is a contraction of escucha, 'listen', while payas is slang for 'non-gypsies'.) (/es/) is a song performed by the Spanish pop group Las Ketchup.
 It was released in November 2002 as the second single from their debut studio album, Hijas del Tomate.
-It is a follow-up to their most successful single, "The Ketchup Song (Aserejé)", although this song was not as successful as "Aserejé".
+It is a follow-up to their most successful single, "The Ketchup Song (Aserejé)", although this song was not as successful as the previous one.

 The song is featured in the video game, SSX, but is region-exclusive to Spain only.